 In this sense, the hold point is being used as a tool to manage investment risk.

 The hold point will not require an application via the Transport Investment Online (TIO) system, although the Transport Agency may request specific information to accompany the proposal.
-Essentially this information will need to address the requirements shown in the indicative business case section of the table above, and should be guided by the 16 investment decision questions.
+Essentially, this information will need to address the requirements shown in the indicative business case section of the table above, and should be guided by the 16 investment questions.

 As a guide, use the ‘What does a good indicative business case include?’ document to ensure you have included the information required at the hold point.